cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * The effect site is not represented in three-compartment models
 It can be considered as a **compartment with no volume**, but a rate constant of elimination, **k<sub>e0</sub>**
   * The lag-time between Cp and Ce is described by the **half-life for equilibration, t<sub>1/2<sub>ke0</sub>**

+##Non-Compartmental Models
+Compartment models are not appropriate for describing the behaviours of all drugs.
+Non-compartmental models are used when drug:
+* Clearance is organ-independent
+* Elimination does not occur solely from the central compartment

+This instead use **AUC**, which is calculated by measuring the plasma concentration of a drug at different time intervals, and **plotting the area under the curve (AUC)**.
+This can be used to:
+* Determine clearance**
+$$ Cl = {Dose \over AUC}$$
+* **Bioavailability**
+Difference between the AUC of the same dose of drug administered IV and via another route.

 ##Kinetics
 ###First-order kinetics